V-inaya-K/GDGC_AIML_TASKS/TASK-1/Readme.md

 2. We have Submitted the prediction of our best model on this competition.🥳<br>

-3.We have Pushed our notebook to your Task1 folder.✨
+3. We have Pushed our notebook to your Task1 folder.✨